-Extract from the Thomas Jefferys map of Bedfordshire showing the application route from A to B as a road in the same style as the existing road it leaves from at A and the existing bridleway 27 Staploe that it crosses near Bassmead Manor
+Extract from the Thomas Jefferys map of Bedfordshire showing the application route from A to B as a road in the same style as the existing bridleway that it leaves from at A

-EXPLANATION LTI Market Jonens in Capitals, as POTTON.
-Churches Seats or noted Houfes Farms or Cottages Parks ..
-Jurnpike Roads Indesed Roads Open Roads Roads open on one. file S: Indesed on fother.
-The Print Figures are the distances from?
-London, as Inserted on the Mile stones 40 The Common figures are the distances from " Bedford, beginning at the Post Houfe -15 20 The Roman Roads S. Stations in Old Print, .
-Deknield CHan .
-In this Survey the great Angles were taken by the Theodolite, & the Roads were measured by the Chain & Transcribed on the Plain Table in the Field
+EXPLANATION

+Market Towns in Capitals, as POTTON.

+Parishes in Print, as Odell.

+Churches.

+Seats or noted Houfes

+Farms or Cottages

+Parks.

+Turnpike Roads

+Inclosed Roads =

+Open Roads

+Roads open on one . hide & Indesed on y, other.

+The Print Figures are the distances from

+London, as Inserted on the Mile stones 40

+The Common figures are the distances from

+Bedford, beginning at the Post House 15 20

+The Roman Roads & Stations in Old Frint,

+Deknield Chap.

+In this Survey the great Angles were taken by the

+Off Lite Like Roads never measured by the

+Chain & Franscribed on the Plain Fable in the

+Field.

-Extract from the Thomas Jefferys map of Bedfordshire showing the key where the application route is in the style of "Roads open on one side & inclosed on the other" or "Open Roads"
+Extract from the Thomas Jefferys map of Bedfordshire showing the key where the application route is in the style of "Inclosed Roads"